International Aviation Law & Policy – Comprehensive

 Quotes from participants

 “The course was very informative, because the trainers are very knowledgeable.
-It was also interactive and they allowed us to make many questions.
+It was also interactive and they allowed us to ask many questions.
 Besides that, we really enjoyed the facilities here – food, environment and people”, affirmed the participants from Malaysia.

 “The course was excellent, really comprehensive.
 The knowledge we gained here will be really useful to our jobs.
 We are already setting the budget to send new colleagues and we plan to attend new courses at JAATO”, declared the attendees from Thailand.